gcioffi/TLIO/README.md

 ### Load the synchronized trajectory

-Subtract the offset value obtained before from ts_odom in "load_real_flight_bag_sync.py" (see lines 137 and 148) and run this script to load again the files loaded before but now synchronized.
+Subtract the offset value obtained before from ts_odom in "load_real_flight_bag_sync.py" (see line 129) and run this script to load again the files loaded before but now synchronized.

 **Command to launch**